muratk3n/thirdwave/en/README.md

 McCain and Romney were both close to libertards, but their elec loss doesnt mean the mov is discredited.
 2008 crisis wouldnt happen in a truly market econ, libertards hate them.
-And yes, Fenni Mae and Freddie Mac are *centrist* institutions.
+Fenni Mae and Freddie Mac are *centrist* institutions.
 Part gov, part market, little in, little out, doing massive securitization with gov guarantee.. how is this not a f-ing abomination, hallmark of centrism?

 ---